 Cordwalles Preparatory School was founded by Bishop Samuel Baines in 1912 as a direct result of Michaelhouse moving from Pietermaritzburg to Balgowan and needing a Preparatory School of its own to ensure its future enrolment.

-In March 1911, the Bishop of Natal, Rev. FS Baines and the Board of Governors of Michaelhouse decided that it was very important for Michaelhouse to have a preparatory school of its own, so that there would be a steady stream of boys of the correct age to enter Michaelhouse.
-At that time, Michaelhouse itself was very small, with only 59 pupils, so was unable to make funds available to open a new school.
+In March 1911, the Bishop of Natal, Reverend FS Baines and the Board of Governors of Michaelhouse decided that it was very important for Michaelhouse to have a Preparatory School of its own, so that there would be a steady stream of boys of the correct age to enter Michaelhouse.
+At that time, Michaelhouse itself was very small, with only 59 pupils, and was therefore unable to make funds available to open a new school.

 Bishop Baines dedicated himself to the task of finding suitable property.
-One day while walking down Chapel Street, he looked up towards Town Hill and saw a house on the hill.
-He remembered that he had visited the house years before so set off on a voyage of exploration up a mountain foot path from Chapel Street.
-Bishop Baines bought the house and other benefactors, including Mr Harry Butcher, purchased large grounds around the house for school playing fields.
-The house and grounds were loaned to the school for a total of six years, a very generous act which enabled the school to become established.
+One day whilst walking down Chapel Street, he looked up towards Town Hill and saw a house on the hill.
+He remembered that he had visited the house years before, so set off on a voyage of exploration up a mountain foot path from Chapel Street.
+Bishop Baines bought the house and other benefactors, including Mr Harry Butcher, purchased large grounds around the house to be used for school playing fields.
+The house and grounds were loaned to the school for a total of six years, a very generous act, which enabled the school to become established.

-Bishop Baines had the honour of choosing a name for the school, which he name after Cordwalles, a preparatory School at Maidenhead on the Thames in England.
+Bishop Baines had the honour of choosing a name for the school, which he named after Cordwalles, a Preparatory School at Maidenhead on the Thames in England.

 In August 1911, a small committee was appointed to start the school.
 Members of the first Board of Governors included Bishop Baines, Mr Justice CG Jackson, Mr FS Tatham, KC and Mr Harry Butcher, whose names were given to the sports houses.